|JWPR EndNote Style|

 Manuscript as Original Research Paper, Short Communication, Case Reports and Review or Mini-Review are invited for rapid peer-review publishing in the Journal of World's Poultry Research.
 Considered subject areas include: Husbandry and management; construction, environment and welfare; exotic and wild birds; Biochemistry and cellular biology; immunology, avian disease control; layer and quail management; nutrition and feeding; physiology, genetics, reproduction and hatching; technology, processing and food safety... view full aims and scope

 The manuscript and other correspondence should preferentially be submit online.
 Please embed all figures and tables in the manuscript to become one single file for submission.
-Once submission is complete, the system will generate a manuscript ID and password sent to author's contact emails: editor [at] jwpr.science-line.com or editorjwpr [at] gmail.com.
+Once submission is complete, the system will generate a manuscript ID and will send an email regarding your submission.
+Meanwhile, the authors can submit or track articles via editor [at] jwpr.science-line.com or editorjwpr [at] gmail.com.
 All manuscripts must be checked (by English native speaker) and submitted in English for evaluation (in totally confidential and impartial way).

 The online submission form allows supplementary information to be submitted together with the main manuscript file and covering letter.
 If you have more than one supplementary files, you can submit the extra ones by email after the initial submission.
 Author guidelines are specific for each journal.
 Our Word template can assist you by modifying your page layout, text formatting, headings, title page, image placement, and citations/references such that they agree with the guidelines of journal.
 If you believe your article is fully edited per journal style, please use our MS Word template before submission.